SenseTecnic/wotkit-docs/source/api_v1/api_actuators.rst

 Sensor Control Channel: Actuators
 =================================

 An actuator is a sensor that uses a control channel to actuate things.
 Rather than POSTing data to the WoTKit, an actuator script or gateway polls the control URL for messages to affect the actuator, to do things like move a servo motor, turn a light on or off, or display a message on a screen.
+Any name/value pair can be sent to an actuator in a message.

-To demonstrate actuators, the control visualization that comes with the WoTKit sends three type of events to the sensor control channel:
+For example, provided with the WoTKit at , a *control* widget that can be added to a dashboard (:wotkit:`/dashboards`) sends three types of events to the sensor control channel:

 .. list-table::
 	:widths: 10, 50